postgrespro/mmts/generations2.md

  */
 bool HandlePrepare(prepare, rcv_ctx) {
   /*
-   * xxx it is better (and quite possible) to avoid taking excl lock inside
+   * xxx it is better (and easy) to avoid taking excl lock inside
    * ConsiderGenSwitch in most cases, but let's keep things simpler here.
    */
   /* Make sure we know about this gen */